Aoi1106/Java-Source-codes/README.md

+# Introduction
+* I made this repository for me to study.
+* So There may be many mistakes because I have only a knowledge.

-# about
+# Important points
-This repository created to study how to use java.The files in this repository is used for practice.
+* If you find mistakes in this repository,please send Issue or PulRequest to me.
+* You can use files in this repoditory.However,please use at your own lisk.
+* I'm Japanese.So The sentences may not be well.Sorry...